js-dos/create-dosbox/README.md

 Bootstrapping
 =============

-Just type this to run bootstrap dosbox with digger in browser:
+Just type this to bootstrap dosbox with digger in browser:
 ```
 npx create-dosbox my-app
 cd my-app